veekaybee/veekaybee.github.io/content/blog/2022-07-26-deep-learning.md

 creator = '@vboykis'
 date = '2022-07-25'
 site = '@vboykis'
-title = "How to prepare an AWS environment for deep learning" description = 'Easy once you already know how to do it'
+title = "How to prepare an AWS EC2 image for PyTorch" description = 'Easy once you already know how to do it'
 +++

-I've been getting started in open-source development with PyTorch, starting with [running and testing the examples for Pytorch in distributed mode.](https://github.com/pytorch/examples/pull/988).
-Big thanks [to Mark](https://twitter.com/marksaroufim) for reviewing and merging my first PR!
+I've been getting started in open-source development with PyTorch, starting with [running and testing the examples for Pytorch in distributed mode.](https://github.com/pytorch/examples/pull/988) Big thanks [to Mark](https://twitter.com/marksaroufim) for reviewing and merging my first PR.

-My current Macbook Pro doesn't support using PyTorch with GPUs, although as of [1.12 that's changed!](https://pytorch.org/blog/introducing-accelerated-pytorch-training-on-mac/) and you can read Sebastian's [review of his experience with it here](https://sebastianraschka.com/blog/2022/pytorch-m1-gpu.html).
+My current Macbook Pro doesn't support using PyTorch with GPUs, although as of [1.12 that's changed](https://pytorch.org/blog/introducing-accelerated-pytorch-training-on-mac/) and you can read Sebastian's [review of his experience with it here](https://sebastianraschka.com/blog/2022/pytorch-m1-gpu.html).
 But for me, the easiest way to run PyTorch and its associated tests is to spin up a relatively small GPU-based instance in AWS for testing (GCP offers similar functionality) and then tear it down.

 I've updated the instructions [in the official docs](https://github.com/pytorch/examples/blob/main/CONTRIBUTING.md#for-bug-fixes), but thought I'd add them here as well, mostly as reference to myself for how to do it.